AnnaGerber/little-bits-js/brightness/instructions.md

 If you don't have a bargraph, use an alternative LED bit instead e.g. [LED](http://littlebits.cc/bits/led), [Long LED](http://littlebits.cc/bits/long-led) or [Bright LED](http://littlebits.cc/bits/bright-led).

+If you don't have a dimmer, you can use a [slide-dimmer](http://littlebits.cc/bits/slide-dimmer) instead.

 ### Assembling the circuit

 Connect power bit to dimmer bit, dimmer bit to a0 on Arduino bit, d5 on Arduino bit to bargraph bit.
 Switch the output mode for d5 on the Arduino to PWM using the onboard switch next to the connector.